nesaorg/Equivariant-Encryption-for-AI/README.md

 ---
 -->

-Forget multi-million dollar on-prem infrastructure for AI, get the same privacy guarantees in an API: run AI like the biggest enterprises do.
+Forget multi-million dollar on-prem infrastructure, get the same privacy guarantees in an API: run AI like the biggest enterprises do.

 ## Features ##